keego/angular-test-app/README.md

 ## Setup

+This app is a bit old so make sure to use node's LTS carbon version.

+I use `nvm` to manage my node and npm versions.
+(i.e. `nvm install --lts=carbon` then `nvm use lts/carbon`)

-The usual: `npm install`
+Then, the usual: `npm install`

 ## Development server

-Run `ng serve` and navigate to `http://localhost:4200/` (or simply run `ng serve --open`).
+Run `npm start` and navigate to `http://localhost:4200/` (or simply run `npm start -- --open`).
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding